 Less than one year after the establishment of residences and industries in Fremont, a major fire destroyed most of Seattle’s downtown commercial core.
 The industries of Fremont were up and running by that time and were ready to produce materials for rebuilding the city.

-My personal writing journey began in my growing-up years when I listened to elderly relatives tell stories of their lives.
+My personal writing journey began in my growing-up years of the 1950s and 1960s when I listened to elderly relatives tell stories of their lives.
 In the sixth grade in the 1963-1964 school year, my teacher encouraged me to write down these stories.
 During that school year we lived through the assassination of President John F. Kennedy and I began to understand how seemingly far-away events could affect us on a personal level.

 My Wedgwood neighborhood history writing has progressed from the first community newsletter articles which I wrote on a typewriter in 1992, to today’s convenient blog format.
 One of the best aspects of blogging is being able to share widely with anyone who is interested in the subject of Seattle history.
 I follow several other Seattle blogs here on WordPress, and I greatly enjoy all the photos and blog posts about the city that I love.

 I want to thank all of my blog readers who have followed Wedgwood in Seattle History since 2012.
-Most recently I have been focusing my research and writing efforts on the history of the Fremont neighborhood in Seattle, and in the next few months I will be posting the articles.
 I hope you will continue to follow the adventures in Seattle history here on my blog.